steveloughran/engineering-proposals/refactoring-s3a.md

 this becomes less complex.
 We just need a setter for the state which has the precondition: if the new state is non-null, the current state MUST be null.

-Per-requset UA suffix, Auth and openTrace are all features some of us have been discussing informally.
+Per-request UA suffix, Auth and openTrace are all features some of us have been discussing informally.
 There's no implementation of these features, which can all be added in the future.
 What is key is that creating and passing round an `OperationContext` everywhere, rather than a `BulkOperationState`, isolates code from the details of S3Guard, while giving us the ability to add these features without adding yet another parameter across every single function, caller and test which needs it.

+*Update*: This gets complicated fast.

+## `RequestFactory` class to isolate request construction.

+An initial PoC refactoring has shown that there is a modest amount of code in S3AFS class dedicated purely to building request structures to pass down to the AWS client SDK, along with similar operations (e.g. adding SSE-C encryption keys).
+These can all be pulled out to a self-containerd `RequestFactory` class.
+This is a low-trauma housekeeping change which can applied ahead of any other work.

+*there is no grand design which needs to be "got right" here, just a coalescing of related operations into their own isolated class, one with no dependencies on any other part of an S3A FS instance*t

 ## Issues

 ### Will layering work?